-It is the policy of the Alabama Community College System, including all postsecondary institutions under the control of the Alabama Community College Board of Trustees, that no person shall, on the grounds of race, color, disability, sex, religion, creed, national origin, or age, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program, activity, or employment.
+It is the policy of the Alabama Community College System Board of Trustees and Shelton State Community College, a postsecondary institution under its control, that no person shall, on the grounds of race, color, national origin, religion, marital status, disability, gender, age, or any other protected class as defined by federal and state law, be excluded from participation, denied benefits, or subjected to discrimination under any program, activity, or employment.
+Important information about the educational debt, earnings, and completion rates of students attending programs can be found at sheltonstate.edu/gainfulemployment.

-The Nursing Program faculty accepts this policy as their own and will consider for admission all qualified applicants without discrimination and will provide equal educational opportunity to those students accepted in the Program.
-(Also, see Nondiscrimination and Equal Opportunity in Education and Employment statements in SSCC Catalog and SSCC Student Handbook.)
+The SSCC Nursing Program faculty accepts this policy as their own, will consider for admission all qualified applicants without discrimination, and will provide equal educational opportunity to those students accepted in the program.